opctim/js_serializer/README.md

 A serializer for js written in TypeScript which serializes and deserializes data and restores class instances upon deserialization.

+Can be used both in the browser and in Node.JS.

 ## Example

 ```js